cismet/carma/libraries/commons/units/types/README.md

 ## Purpose

-This library contains **Share CARMA specific TypeScript type definitions only**.
+This library contains **Unit / Quantity of Measurements specific TypeScript type definitions only**.
 It must remain a pure type definition library without runtime code.

 ## What belongs here

-- ✅ Type aliases for measurements
-- ✅ Type-only declarations
+- Type-only declarations
-- ✅ Const type definitions

 ## What does NOT belong here

-- ❌ Converters or helper functions
+- Converters or helper functions
-- ❌ Validators or type guards
+- Validators or type guards
-- ❌ Runtime code or implementations
+- Runtime code or implementations
-- ❌ Arithmetic operations
+- Arithmetic operations

 **For runtime utilities, use [`@carma/units/helpers`](../helpers/README.md)** which provides: